Install with Docker

 SECRET_KEY

 must be a random string, at least 50 characters long.
-You can generate
+The one above is generated on the fly, just for you, but you can also generate your own using e.g.openssl rand -base64 50

 DATABASE_URL